π₯οΈ CLI Reference

 Using --output-format http will produce an error.
 HTTP is only meaningful as an input format.

-Requires the full build variant
+Requires the default build variant

 π₯ Slurp mode (--slurp / -s)